Quafadas/vecxt/site/docs/_docs/Setup.md

 ## MacOS

-I believe ships with CBLAS available, so shoudl work straight out the box.
+I believe ships with CBLAS available, so should work straight out the box.

 ## Windows